tani/papyrus/tutorial.md

 ### REPL

-REPL is a good environment to try your documents of *Lamda*.
+a REPL is a good environment to try your documents of *Lamda*.
 We can load them and test the behaivor quickly and it is conveniense to use them with *SLIME*.

 #### Installation